XRPLF/rippled/src/beast/beast/nudb/README.md

     char[8]             Type            The characters "nudb.dat"
     uint16              Version         Holds the version number
-    uint64              Appnum          Application defined constant
+    uint64              UID             Unique ID generated on creation uint64              Appnum          Application defined constant
-    uint64              Salt            A random seed
     uint16              KeySize         Key size in bytes

     uint8[64]           Reserved        Zeroes

-Salt contains the same value as the salt in the corresponding key file.
+UID contains the same value as the salt in the corresponding key file.
 This is placed in the data file so that key and value files belonging to the same database can be identified.

 #### Data Record (variable-length)